-Right in the heart of the Lombardy Alps at over 1800 metres high, Livigno is a must-ride destination for mountain bikers who want to explore the Alta Valtellina.
-Mottolino and Carosello are two names to write down in your travel diary.
-Famous among freeriders from all over Europe, the Mottolino bike park offers 14 trails of varying difficulty, very modern ski lifts and breathtaking views.
-To experience the thrill of cycling at 3000 metres high, you can choose the Carosello bike park famous for its sinuous trails and its spectacular alpine setting.
-The Livigno route also includes enduro MTB trails, such as Val Federia and Valle delle Mine.
+Right in the heart of the Lombardy Alps at an altitude of over 1800 metres, Livigno is the ideal starting point to explore Alta Valtellina.
+Mottolino and Carosello are two places that any bike enthusiast should see.
+Very popular among freeriders from all over Europe, the Mottolino bike park features 14 trails with different levels of difficulty, modern ski lifts and breathtaking views.
+If you want to experience the thrill of cycling at 3000 metres of altitude, choose the Carosello bike park, famous for its flow trails and its spectacular alpine setting.
+In Livigno you will also find enduro MTB trails such as those of Val Federia and Valle delle Mine.

-Venturing out on the MTB on a trail in the Dolomites is an once in a lifetime opportunity.
-Surrounded by imposing peaks of the UNESCO heritage mountains, the trails of this area are well marked and suitable for all levels of difficulty.
-For those who really want to challenge themselves and take on an epic ride, we recommend the Stoneman Trail with its 120 km, 4000 metres of elevation and the 5 stamps to be collected at the control points.
-This route is a loop that starts from Sesto and leads you through mountains, pastures and enchanting mountain dairy huts.
-Suitable for all levels, the Sellaronda is a “classic ride” in the Dolomites, a trail that can be tackled both clockwise and counter-clockwise (the latter is recommended for experts) which allows you to ride with a constant view of the spectacular Sella massif.
+Surrounded by the imposing peaks of Unesco heritage mountains, the trails in this region are well marked and suitable for riders of all levels.
+For those who really want to challenge themselves and take on an epic ride, we recommend the Stoneman Trail with a length of 120 km, 4000 metres of elevation gain and 5 stamps to be collected at the various check points.
+Also, you can tackle the Sellaronda circuit in the Dolomites.
+This “classic” route is suitable for all levels, it can be tackled both clockwise and counter-clockwise (we recommend the latter for experts) and allows you to ride while enjoying the spectacular view of the Sella massif.

-The scenery in the Apennines is just as stunning as the Alps.
-Rugged, remote and scenic, the Apennines reveal trails suitable for those who really love adventure – especially on a mountain bike.
-One of the most picturesque routes is most definitely the one from Campocatino to Fiuggi, 25 km of challenging off-road cycling between open dirt roads and singletrack in the understory with over 1400 m of descent and pure adrenaline.
-For those who want to cycle on an easier trail can choose the route from Fiuggi to Lake Canterno, 36 km of sheer pleasure between chestnut woods and cycle paths.
+As characteristic and scenic as the Alps, the Apennines feature many unspoilt trails suitable for those who really love adventure – especially on a mountain bike.
+One of the most picturesque routes is the one which goes from Campocatino to Fiuggi.
+25 km of challenging off-road cycling between open dirt roads and single-track trails in the undergrowth with over 1400 m of descent and pure adrenaline.
+Those who want to cycle on an easier trail, can choose the route which goes from Fiuggi to Lake Canterno: 36 km of pleasant trails between chestnut woods and cycle paths.

-If you come to Piedmont, you really need to ride in Monferrato.
-You will find several trails suitable for mountain biking among green hills and expanses of vineyards for as far as the eye can see.
-For beginners we recommend the loop route which starts from Vignale Monferrato.
-25 kilometres along a wonderful maze of dirt roads to discover the UNESCO area of Monferrato Casalese.
-For those looking for pure adrenaline, we recommend the Enduro route of the 3 Fiumi, the circuit for the famous MTB enduro race which takes place in the hills between Monferrato and the Apennines.
-The daring enthusiasts with fat tyre bikes will enjoy the switchbacks, rocks and single track trails along canals in the woods of the Erro and Bormida Valleys.
+If you happen to be in Piedmont, you really need to go for a ride in Monferrato.
+Here you will find several trails suitable for mountain biking, among green hills and expanses of vineyards for as far as the eye can see.
+For beginners, we recommend the loop route which starts from Vignale Monferrato: 25 km along a wonderful maze of dirt roads to discover the Unesco site of Monferrato Casalese.
+If instead you are seeking for more than a thrill, we suggest the Enduro dei 3 Fiumi trail along the route of a famous enduro race which takes place in the hills between Monferrato and the Apennines.
+Those who love off-road cycling, can enjoy the many hairpin bends, rocks and single-track trails along canals among the woods of the Erro and Bormida Valleys.

 Liguria & Finale

 If you love the sea, the mountains and mountain biking, there is no other destination that can satisfy you as much as Liguria.
-Here you will discover the pleasure of tackling mule tracks, dirt roads and singletrack immersed in an enchanting landscape nestled between beaches and mountains.
-For example, the ancient Salt Road which goes from the mountains of Limone (Piedmont) to Sanremo, a trail mostly off-road, which was used in the Medieval Ages for trade exchange.
-Finale Ligure is another stop recommended for MTB lovers.
-A freerider’s paradise recognised at European level, this area offers hundreds of kilometres of off-road routes between the sea and the mountains as well as the possibility of cycling all year round thanks to its mild climate.
+Here you will discover the pleasure of tackling mule tracks, dirt roads and single track trails in an enchanting scenery, nestled between beaches and mountains.
+Just like the ancient Salt Road which goes from the mountains of Limone (Piedmont) to Sanremo, an entirely off-road trail which in the Medieval ages was used for trade exchange.
+Finale Ligure instead is a real paradise for free-riding enthusiasts from all parts of Europe.
+This area features hundreds of kilometres of off-road trails between the sea and the mountains, as well as the possibility of cycling all year round thanks to its mild climate.

 Island of Elba

-Rugged scenery, a mild climate and hundreds of kilometres of single track trails make the Island of Elba one of the best destinations to enjoy mountain biking.
-Monte Perone, Monte Calamita and Capo Fonza are just some of the many trails that the island of the Tuscan Archipelago offers to enduro and freeride enthusiasts.
-Here you can venture off on amazing trails surrounded by Mediterranean scrub among an explosion of colours and smells that only you can find in the Mediterranean.
-Being able to count on a mild climate all year round, you will have the opportunity to plan your holiday according to your needs: summer if you want to combine sea with sports, or autumn and early spring if you prefer to enjoy trails cycling on your own.
+Rugged scenery, a mild climate and hundreds of kilometres of single track trails make the Island of Elba one of the most popular destinations among mountain-bike enthusiasts.
+Mount Perone, Mount Calamita and Cape Fonza are just some of the many trails available to enduro and freeride enthusiasts on this island of the Tuscan Archipelago.
+Here you can venture off on amazing trails surrounded by Mediterranean scrub among an explosion of colours and smells that you will only be able to find in the Mediterranean.

 © All rights reserved